isaacki1003/isaacki1003/README.md

 ## ℹ About Me
 I studied Electrical Engineering at UCLA and recently graduated from App Academy this past January. <br>
-In my free time, I love discovering new music and traveling. <br>
+In my free time, I love to discover new music and travel. <br>
 Please do not hesitate to reach out! <br>

 ## 🔢 Github Statistics